deanjohnr/macrotrendfollow/README.md

 | Excess Return | 3.8% |

 Backtested Returns Plot

 ![alt text](https://github.com/deanjohnr/macrotrendfollow/blob/master/analysis/momoreturns.png?raw=true "2016 returns")

+### Conclusion
+Manual analysis guided by intuition produced the best feature selection results.
+This feature selection method could then be incorporated into the automated system to potentially produce better automated strategy building.
+The most predictive feature types were relative moving average and derivative momentum.
+Leveraging the config file system it would be easy, but time consuming, to thoroughly explore the effect of time periods on these two features.
+Overall the CFTC data seems to have fairly strong predictive power that is capable of producing returns that beat the benchmark.

+#### Next Steps
+* Rebuild the automated feature selection logic to add more generalization
+* Gridsearch optimal period lengths for moving average and momentum features
+* Build cross investor type features
+* Build machine learning based ensemble features

 ### Automated Results
 Cloning and running should give a strategy that produces the following 2016 backtest results: